JanicaCosta/Portuguese-Wine/README.md

 ## RESPONSIVE

-To be responsive was using IPAD air and Iphone 12 as examples to make sure is responsible at 100%
+To be responsive was using IPAD air and Iphone 12 as examples to make sure is responsible.

 ![image](https://user-images.githubusercontent.com/117991189/215343698-4fe6fa4a-626e-4425-801e-bf819b926d33.png)